An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 Inputs for this Phase

-• The Complete GenAI Business Case / Modernization Blueprint (from Phase 4).
+- The Complete Business Case / Modernization Blueprint (from Phase 4).

 Outputs of this Phase

-• An Operational Governance Plan: A formal document detailing the governance structure, policies, standards, and processes for managing the GenAI solution.
+- An Operational Governance Plan: A formal document detailing the governance structure, policies, standards, and processes for managing the solution.

-A Continuous Improvement and Maintenance Schedule: A schedule for planned activities such as model retraining, user feedback reviews, and technology updates.
+- A Continuous Improvement and Maintenance Schedule: A schedule for planned activities such as data stewardship advisory and model retraining, user feedback reviews, and technology updates.